Ivan Thanthiran

 Ivan Thanthiran is a 2017 Indian Tamil-language action thriller film written and directed by R. Kannan.
-The film features Gautham Karthik and Shraddha Srinath in the lead roles, while RJ Balaji and Super Subbarayan play supporting roles.
+The film features Gautham Ram Karthik and Shraddha Srinath in the lead roles, while RJ Balaji and Super Subbarayan play supporting roles.
 S. Thaman composed the film's music, while Prasanna Kumar handled the cinematography and Selva RK did the editing.
 The film released on 30 June 2017 to positive reviews and eventually became a sleeper hit success.

 Plot

 Two engineering college dropouts and best friends, Sakthi (Gautham Karthik) and Balaji (RJ Balaji) start a shop in Richie street to sell assembled electronic products.
 Sakthi, who understands the electronic functionalities well, reverse engineers the products and sells them in their shop.
 Sakthi has also developed a mobile phone which can be assembled by unique parts and thus be heavily custom modified.
 He meets a final-year engineering student named Asha (Shraddha Srinath), who buys a laptop from him and later claims that he cheated her.
 They quarrel and later get on and fall in love.
 She even gets Sakthi's project accepted in a national electronics firm, for mass production in near future.
 One day, they get a job to fix CCTV cameras in a wealthy man's house.
 While fixing the job, Sakthi learns that the house belongs to the central Education-HRD Minister Devaraj (Super Subbarayan).
 Despite properly fixing the CCTV cameras, they are not paid and are insulted.

 Meanwhile, Devaraj orders to close several engineering colleges, citing that they do not have either facilities or the required staff power, and around 10 colleges are closed in Chennai.
 Within 10 days, he approves the colleges which pay him astronomical bribes.
 As a result, engineering colleges are forced to collect extra fees from the students to match up to Devaraj's bribe.
 The students from financially weak families are unable to pay last-minute fees as the year end semester is nearing.
 One such student of final-year commits suicide by touching the live wire on the electric train in front of Sakthi and others.
 Later, Sakthi realizes that the reason behind the suicide is the bribe paid to Devaraj.